strimzi/proposals/052-record-reconciled-versions.md

 - It may be useful to also include versions for the `inter-broker-protocol-version` and `log-message-format-version` in the status, such as `status.versions.kafkaInterBrokerProtocol` and `status.versions.kafkaLogMessageFormat` as these too could cause multiple reconciles and a user might want to verify that these have been picked up by the brokers.
 However these are not used in KRaft as `log.message.format.version` is ignored if `inter.broker.protocol.version` is 3.0 or higher. `inter.broker.protocol.version` is not deprecated formally.
 But it is not used in KRaft mode.
 So it will be essentially removed in Kafka `4.0`.
 So removing it from this proposal.

-- The `Kafka.status.versions.kafka` field being an array of `String`s for the purposes of covering the multiple-kafka versions scenario in the [KafkaNodePool section](#-`KafkaNodePool`-considerations). i.e
+- The `Kafka.status.kafkaVersion` field being an array of `String`s for the purposes of covering the multiple-kafka versions scenario in the [KafkaNodePool section](#-`KafkaNodePool`-considerations). i.e
   ```
   status:
-    versions:
-      kafka:
+    kafkaVersion:
     - '3.5.0'
     - '3.5.1'
   ```
   since this is unlikely to be supported, and reading a string rather than an array is easier, a single string for the field seems preferable.

+- Using `status.versions.lastSuccessfulReconciliationBy` and `status.versions.kafka`, but it was decided the `status.versions` field was not required and instead both fields could sit in the top-level status